 Ceramic photo plaques are not permitted and designs may not be (paintilly) coloured

-The regulations governing the design and appearance of a headstone for a churchyard are often perceived as restrictive and confusing by grieving loved ones, but certain regulations can and are overcome by applying for special permission known as a Faculty.
+The regulations governing the design and appearance of a headstone for a churchyard are often perceived as restrictive and confusing by grieving loved ones, but certain regulations can and sometimes are overcome by applying for special permission which is known as a 'Faculty'.
 Indeed 'artistic creativity is positively encouraged' by the Church by way of Faculty.
-Over the years the regulations have changed, and it is worth noting that although there may be polished memorials (for example) in your local churchyard, permission for them would not be granted today, and the Church retains the right to remove any memorials which breach the rules.
+Over the years the regulations have changed, and it is worth noting that although there may be polished memorials (for example) in your local churchyard, permission for them would not be granted today, and the Church retains the right to remove any memorials which breach their rules.

-These vary throughout the country and permission must be sought from the Local Authority.
+These vary throughout the country and permission must be sought from the relevant Local Authority (usually a Town or Parish Council).
 Cemetery regulations generally allow more freedom of expression in design, size, type and colour of stone than those permitted in a churchyard.